sandiiarov/graphql/README.md

 ## Localisation

+Send `Accept-Language` HTTP header with ISO locale string in format `language_territory` to get localised data, e.g. `en_US`, `cs_CZ`.

 Some queries relies on input argument `Locale`, but soon we realized we would end-up with every query accepting locale.
-Therefore we opted for `Accept-Language` HTTP header.
+Therefore we opted for `Accept-Language` HTTP header and all `Locale` and `Language` inputs are deprecated.

-Always use just `locale` property from GraphQL context for localisation. `Locale` is deprecated.

 ## Output Types